Haganah: 1939 White Paper

-Patria disaster
+Bombing of the SS Patria in Haifa

 In 1940 the Haganah sabotaged the Patria, an ocean liner being used by the British to deport 1,800 Jews to Mauritius, with a bomb intended to cripple the ship.
-However the ship sank, killing 267 people and injuring 172.
+However, the ship sank, killing 267 people and injuring 172.

 World War II

 In the first years of World War II, the British authorities asked Haganah for cooperation again, due to the fear of an Axis breakthrough in North Africa.
 After Rommel was defeated at El Alamein in 1942, the British stepped back from their all-out support for Haganah.
 In 1943, after a long series of requests and negotiations, the British Army announced the creation of the Jewish Brigade Group.
 While Palestinian Jews had been permitted to enlist in the British army since 1940, this was the first time an exclusively Jewish military unit served in the war under a Jewish flag.
 The Jewish Brigade Group consisted of 5,000 soldiers and was initially deployed with the 8th Army in North Africa and later in Italy in September 1944.
 The brigade was disbanded in 1946.
 All in all, some 30,000 Palestinian Jews served in the British army during the war.

 On May 14, 1941, the Haganah created the Palmach (an acronym for Plugot Mahatz—strike companies), an elite commando section, in preparation against the possibility of a British withdrawal and Axis invasion of Palestine.
-Its members, young men and women, received specialist training in guerilla tactics and sabotage.
+Its members, young men and women, received specialist training in guerrilla tactics and sabotage.
 During 1942 the British gave assistance in the training of Palmach volunteers but in early 1943 they withdrew their support and attempted to disarm them.
-The Palmach, then numbering over 1,000, continued as an underground organisation with its members working half of each month as kibbutz volunteers, the rest of the month spent training.
+The Palmach, then numbering over 1,000, continued as an underground organization with its members working half of each month as kibbutz volunteers, the rest of the month spent training.
 It was never large—by 1947 it amounted to merely five battalions (about 2,000 men)—but its members had not only received physical and military training, but also acquired leadership skills that would subsequently enable them to take up command positions in Israel's army.